dCache/dcache/docs/TheBook/intouch.md

 > **NOTE**
 >
 > You may omit the part behind the equal sign as it is just a comment and not used by dCache.

-Key-based authorization is default with fallback to `gPlazma` `kpwd` plugin.

 Now you can login to the admin interface by
 ```